Cache Control Custom Addition

 This is our custom method that will finally fire off the custom purge action.
 Each new addition will be slightly different due to the nature of “custom methods”, however, there are only a few lines within each custom method that need to stay the same in order to function seamlessly with the MainWP Dashboard.

-We will need to have our $success_message & $error_message & $bypass-Message pre-written for when we return the purge_result() array once our plugin has purged its cache.
+We will need to have our $success_message, $error_message, and $bypass message pre-written for when we return the purge_result() array once our plugin has purged its cache.

-You will usually need to check if the plugins class has been initialized in order to call its methods.
-This method first checks if the public `swis` function is loaded & callable – If the public `swis` function is not found it will throw the error message – if it is found it will continue on with the operation…
+You will usually need to check if the plugin class has been initialized in order to call its methods.
+This method first checks if the public function is loaded & callable – If the public function is not found it will throw the error message – if it is found it will continue on with the operation…

-Next it will grab the saved cache settings & check to see if the built-in auto-purge function is active, so that two cache purge routines are not run simultaneously.
-If the setting is not set it will proceed to fire off the ‘swis_clear_complete_cache’ action & then record / return the purge_result() array.
+Next, it will grab the saved cache settings & check to see if the built-in auto-purge function is active so that two cache purge routines are not run simultaneously.
+If the setting is not set it will proceed to fire off the action & then record/return the purge_result() array.

 update_option( 'mainwp_cache_control_last_purged', time() );